 The city of Beira, for example, witnessed extensive damage to its infrastructure, which is expected to translate into a slowdown of all levels of development in the near future.
 In rural areas, 82 percent of respondents reported crops being destroyed or damaged, which in turn will pave the way for further food insecurity and rising health issues.

-The second was the significance of collaboration
+The significance of collaboration

 The rapid assessment continues to be the only in-depth report conducted from the aftermath of cyclone Idai.
 Treating the data into a comprehensive analysis covering all humanitarian sectors provided a significant contribution to response efforts working to provide life-saving aid.
 The assessment will also prove valuable further down the line of response.
 Now that a set of baseline data has been established, the next step is to provide fresh, more granular and detailed follow-up information.